R-Tacoz/UMD2024/SentEval/README.md

 Note that for SkipThought and GenSen, following the steps of the associated githubs is necessary.
 The Google encoder script should work as-is.

+## Loading the Pretrained Model

+To load a pretrained model, use the `load_model` function provided in the script.
+This function takes two arguments:
+- `base_model`: The name of the base model from Hugging Face.
+- `peft`: (Optional) The path to the adapter.
+If not provided, only the base pretrained model will be loaded.

 ## How to use SentEval

 To evaluate your sentence embeddings, SentEval requires that you implement two functions: